Ninja-Squad/ninja-squad.github.com/_posts/2016-03-15-ninja-tips-2-type-your-json-with-typescript.md

 The object returned by `response.json()` is not an instance of any class you might have defined.
 It's just a basic JavaScript object full of properties.

-To us Java developers, used to strong typing, there's not much you can do: if the object doesn't have any specific type, then you can't pretend it has one.
+To developers more used to strongly typed languages like Java, there's not much you can do: if the object doesn't have any specific type, then you can't pretend it has one.

 But TypeScript, despite having similar concepts, is very different from Java.
 TypeScript allows defining interfaces which, unlike in Java, can define instance fields.
 For example: